Carbs and Weight Loss: The Truth & How to Make Them Work for You

 5 minute read

-Sugars: fruit and dairy sugars (naturally occurring) plus added sugars in drinks, desserts, and sauces.
+Sugars: naturally occurring sugars in fruit and dairy, as well as added sugars found in drinks, desserts, and sauces.

-Fiber: the slow-digesting part in plants that aids fullness and gut health.
+Fiber: a type of carbohydrate found in plant foods that the body cannot fully digest.
+Fiber helps promote fullness, supports digestive health, and can help regulate blood sugar levels.
 Research shows dietary fiber helps regulate appetite by reducing hunger and prolonging satiety through multiple mechanisms, including delayed gastric emptying and stimulation of gut hormones like GLP-1.2

 How Many Carbs for Weight Loss?